 San Diego Master Chorale Names Jen Rogers New Executive Director

-Rogers formerly served as the President & CEO of the Phoenix Chorale, a Grammy Award-winning professional choir in Phoenix, AZ.
+Jen Rogers joins the San Diego Master Chorale with nearly twenty years' experience in arts administration.

-The San Diego Master Chorale's Board of Directors has appointed Jen Rogers as its new Executive Director.
+The San Diego Master Chorale's Board of Directors has announced the appointment of Jen Rogers as its new Executive Director.
 This will be the first full-time Executive Director for the SD Master Chorale in the choir's 61-year history.

 Jen Rogers joins the San Diego Master Chorale with nearly twenty years' experience in arts administration.
 She formerly served as the President & CEO of the Phoenix Chorale, a Grammy Award-winning professional choir in Phoenix, AZ.